Chart Color Schemes

 Peregian Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Peregian Beach is notably high, with 35.2% of residents aged 15 and above holding university qualifications as of the latest available data.
-This compares favourably to broader benchmarks of 20.6% in the rest of Queensland and 24.9% in the SA4 region.
-Bachelor degrees are the most common, at 24.2%, followed by postgraduate qualifications (7.0%) and graduate diplomas (4.0%).
-Vocational credentials are also prevalent, with 36.5% of residents aged 15 and above holding such qualifications – advanced diplomas account for 13.1%, while certificates make up 23.4%.
+Educational attainment in Peregian Beach is significantly higher than broader benchmarks.
+As of the latest data, 35.2% of residents aged 15 and above hold university qualifications, compared to 20.6% in the rest of Queensland and 24.9% in the SA4 region.
+This gives the area a substantial educational advantage.
+Bachelor degrees are the most common at 24.2%, followed by postgraduate qualifications (7.0%) and graduate diplomas (4.0%).

-Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 11.0% in primary education, 9.2% in secondary education, and 3.9% pursuing tertiary education.
+Trade and technical skills are also prominent, with 36.5% of residents aged 15 and above holding vocational credentials – advanced diplomas (13.1%) and certificates (23.4%).
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
+This includes 11.0% in primary education, 9.2% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education